top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/10_linear_algebra.md

 \end{definition}

-You can immagine a vector as a "directional _number_", or an arrow that starts a certain point and goes in a certain direction (in $\mathbb{R}^n$).
-In this representation, the _number_ is the length of the arrow, or the _modulus_ of the vector, and it can be derived through the vector's components.
+You can immagine a vector [](#fig:vector-breakdown) as a "directional _number_", or an arrow that starts a certain point and goes in a certain direction (in $\mathbb{R}^n$).
+In this representation, the _number_ is the length of the arrow, or the _magnitude_ of the vector (sometimes referred to even as _modulus_, and it can be derived through the vector's components.

 \begin{definition}[Length of a vector]\label{def:vec2norm}
 We define the length, or _modulus_, of a vector $\textbf{v} \in \mathbb{R}^n$ as: